apache/fluo-recipes/docs/export-queue.md

  * Transactions adding to an export queue must get an instance of the queue using its unique QID.
  * Must implement a class that extends [Exporter][1] in order to process exports.

+## Schema

+Each export queue stores its data in the Fluo table in a contiguous row range.
+This row range is defined by using the export queue id as a row prefix for all data in the export queue.
+So the row range defined by the export queue id should not be used by anything else.

+All data stored in an export queue is [transient](transient.md).
+When an export queue is configured, it will recommend split points using the [table optimization process](table-optimization.md).

 ## Example Use

 This example will show how to build an inverted index in an external